TheRealNestor/Conceptual/README.md

 Example usage of  *Conceptual* can be found in the `test/progs` directory.
 Please refer to this directory to understand the language's syntax.

 ## Disclaimer
 This project is experimental and research-grade.
-As it was quickly put together, it comes with no guarantees and is not intended to be used in any production-style environment.
+As the tool was put together quickly and ad-hocly, it comes with no guarantees and is not intended to be used in any production-style environment.

 ## Installation
 To install ConceptDSL and its dependencies, ensure you have [OPAM](https://opam.ocaml.org/) installed and execute the following commands: